boaromayo/Ruinology/README.md

 + 1 player only
 + Use WASD/arrow keys to move
 + Use Z button to switch cursor on item bag
-+ Press spacebar to use items
++ Press spacebar/ENTER key to use items

 Platform
 --------